jim-easterbrook/python-exiv2/INSTALL.rst

 This will take some time as python-exiv2 has to be compiled, and some of its modules are quite large.
 If you want to see what's happening you can use the ``-v`` option to increase pip_'s verbosity.

+This installation uses a "minimal" Python interface that should be compatible with any sensible installation of libexiv2_.
+If the installed libexiv2 has extras, such as support for BMFF files, they might not be available from Python.
+In this case you need to download the python-exiv2 source and run SWIG to create an interface tuned to your libexiv2 build.

 Download python-exiv2 source
 ----------------------------